Evandro Leitão

 Evandro Sá Barreto Leitão (born 16 April 1967) is a Brazilian politician who is affiliated with the Workers' Party (PT).
-He is a state deputy in the state of Ceará, and is currently president of the Legislative Assembly of Ceará (Alece).
+He was a state deputy in the state of Ceará, and was president of the Legislative Assembly of Ceará (Alece).
 In 2024, he was elected mayor of the city of Fortaleza, and took office on 1 January 2025.

 In 2022, he was reelected as a state deputy with 113,808 votes.
 This was his third consecutive run and was elected president of the state assembly for the 2021-2022 half-session and was reelected president for the other half-session, from 2023 to 2024.

 Biography

 Leitão was born on 16 April 1967 in Fortaleza.
 He is the son of Wellington Rocha Leitão and Silvia Maria Miranda Barreto Leitão.
 Evandro is married to Cristiane Sales Leitão, and has three children: Kaio, Cecília and Eduardo.
 He has one grandchild, Lucca.

 Leitão has worked as a public servant, including as the joint auditor of the State Secretary of Finances of Ceará (Sefaz).
 He graduated with a degree in Economic Sciences from the University of Fortaleza (Unifor), and later with a law degree from the Faculdade Integrada do Ceará (FIC).
 He also has done post-graduate work in public management with the Administration Secretary of Ceará, and in marketing from the Bolsa de Valores Regional.